 On rides: I never take advantage of Rider Switch or kennel options for rides that aren't safe for Sidekick, so I can't speak to that experience, but the rides we did go on were great.
 Some rides, like Toy Story Midway Mania, have special accessible cars that are large enough to accommodate a service animal sitting at a guest's feet.
 Other attractions, like the Kilimanjaro Safaris in the Animal Kingdom, are equipped with additional harnesses for service animals to make sure they're completely secure and safe during the ride.

 From other guests: As they tend to everywhere, service animals attract a lot of attention at Disney World.
-A lot of other guests will ask about your service dog and some (both children and adults) will even walk up and pet your dog without asking, regardless of any vest patches or stitching discouraging it.
+Other guests may ask about your service dog and some (both children and adults) will even walk up and pet your dog without asking, regardless of any vest patches or stitching discouraging it.
 If the park is especially crowded when you visit, you'll want to keep an eye out for distracted guests who could run into or trip over your dog.

-If your service dog is easily started by crowds or loud noises, it stands to reason that a theme park might be a little anxiety-inducing.
+If your service dog is easily startled by crowds or loud noises, it stands to reason that a theme park might be a little anxiety-inducing.
+While service dogs tend to have a lot of experience in crowds and noisy areas, they may be thrown off their game by the characters.
 While Sidekick has a lot of experience in crowds and noisy areas, there was one thing that threw him a little off his game: The park characters.

 Since dogs don't have a frame of reference for what the giant cartoon characters with the comically over-sized heads are, the non-human characters took some getting used to.
 I was able to give Sidekick a chance to get to know (and warm up to) Mickey and Minnie at one photo op, which helped lower his anxiety about other characters we passed or encountered throughout the rest of the day.
 If you plan to give your dog permission to interact with a character, make sure you okay it with them (or their handler, particularly in the case of non-speaking characters, who are strictly forbidden from breaking character and will be limited in their communication) and respect their space if they don't seem comfortable letting your dog approach.